Leases and Farm Tenure

 Farm Leases: Farm Lease Considerations for Farmer and Landowner.
 This narrative reviews the farm lease tenure relationship from the landowner’s side and from the farmer’s side, with perspectives each should consider when reaching an agreement for the use of farmland.

-Farm Leases.
-This presentation covers the basics of farm lease issues to consider in drafting.
+Agricultural Tenancy and Farm Leases.
+This presentation covers the basics of farm lease issues to consider in drafting, as well as North Carolina laws on agricultural tenancies.

 Hunting Leases.
 This presentation provides an overview of hunting lease issues as well as general liability for landowners.